-(Dated: October 26, 2017)
+(Dated: January 23, 2018)

-We use polarization-resolved electronic Raman spectroscopy to study charge dynamics in nonmagnetic $\operatorname{FeSe}{1-x}S_x$ superconductor.
-We observe two features of the XY quadrupole symmetry: a low-energy quasi-elastic peak (QEP) and an electronic continuum extending to high energy.
+We use polarization-resolved electronic Raman spectroscopy to study charge dynamics in nonmagnetic $\text{FeSe}{1-x}S_x$ superconductor.
+We observe two features of the XY quadrupole symmetry: a low-energy quasi-elastic peak (QEP) and an electronic continuum.
 The QEP exhibits critical enhancement upon cooling towards the structural transition at $T_S(x)$.
-Below $T_S(x)$, the QEP diminishes gradually, and a gap with temperature evolution reminiscent to a meanfield order parameter opens up in the continuum.
-The intensity of the QEP develops with increasing x, while the gap magnitude decreases.
-We interpret development of the gap in the quadrupole scattering channel as formation of a stripe quadrupole order: a wave of quadrupole moment without charge or spin modulation.
+Below $T_S(x)$, the QEP diminishes gradually, and a gap with temperature evolution reminiscent of a mean-field order parameter opens up in the continuum.
+The intensity of the QEP develops with increasing sulfur doping x and maximizes at $x \approx 0.15$, while the gap magnitude decreases with the suppression of $T_S(x)$.
+We interpret the development of the gap in the quadrupole scattering channel as the formation of a stripe quadrupole order: a wave of quadrupole moment without charge or spin modulation.

 The iron-based superconductors (FeSCs) exhibit a complex phase diagram with multiple competing orders.
 For most of the FeSCs, an electronic nematic phase transition takes place at T_S , which is closely followed by a magnetic phase transition at T_N [1-4].
-Superconductivity emerges in close proximity to the electronic nematic and the antiferromagnetic order.
-The highest superconducting (SC) transition temperature T_C often occurs when the nematic and the magnetic orders are fully suppressed but the orbital/change or spin fluctuations remain strong [5-8].
-The relationship between these fluctuations and superconductivity has been a focus of intense research [4, 9-14].
+Superconductivity emerges in close proximity to the electronic nematic and the antiferromagnetic orders.
+The highest superconducting (SC) transition temperature T_C often occurs when the nematic and the magnetic orders are fully suppressed but the orbital/charge or spin fluctuations remain strong [5-8].
+The relationship between these fluctuations and superconductivity has been a focus of intense research [4, 9-15].

-FeSe crystals provide the simplest case to elucidate the relationship between the orbital/charge order and superconductivity because it shows nematicity in the absence of magnetic order [9, 15, 16].
-At ambient pressure, a structural phase transition that breaks the four-fold (C_4) rotational symmetry takes place at $T_S = 90$ K. Strong electronic quadrupole fluctuations involving the charge transfer between the Fe $3d{xz}$ and $3d{yz}$ orbitals, which contribute to most of the electronic density of states near E_F , have been observed above T_S [17-20].
-The degeneracy of the d{xz} and d{yz} orbitals is lifted in the broken symmetry phase [21-24].
-In the orthorhombic phase, although the lattice is only weakly distorted, prominent anisotropy is found for many electronic properties 23- 27.
-For crystals, superconductivity emerges in the nematic phase at $T_C \approx 9$ K [15], while for FeSe monolayer films deposited on $SrTiO_3$ substrate, T_C can be enhanced above 100 K [28-30].
-Orbital selective SC pairing concentration has been reported by ARPES and guasiparticle interference (QPI) in bulk FeSe: the SC gap energy is large only for specific region of the nematic Fermi surfaces with the d{yz} orbital characters [25, 27].
-However, the mechanism behind the puzzling orbital selective superconductivity has not been discussed in depth.
+FeSe crystals provide the simplest case to elucidate the relationship between the orbital/charge order and superconductivity because it shows nematicity in the absence of magnetic order [9, 18, 19].
+At ambient pressure, a structural phase transition that breaks the four-fold rotational symmetry (C_4) takes place at $T_S = 90$ K. Strong electronic quadrupole fluctuations involving the charge transfer between the Fe $3d{xz}$ and $3d{yz}$ orbitals, which contribute to most of the electronic density of states near E_F , have been observed above T_S [20-23].
+The degeneracy of the d{xz} and d{yz} orbitals is lifted in the broken symmetry phase [24-26].
+In the orthorhombic phase, although the lattice is only weakly distorted. prominent anisotropy is found for many electronic properties [16, 27].
+For crystals, superconductivity emerges in the nematic phase at $T_C \approx 9$ K [18], while for FeSe monolayer films deposited on $SrTiO_3$ substrate, T_C can be enhanced above 100 K [28-30].
+Orbital-selective SC pairing has been reported by ARPES and quasiparticle interference (QPI) in bulk FeSe: the SC gap energy is large only for specific region of the nematic Fermi surfaces with the d{yz} orbital characters [16, 27, 31].
+However, the mechanism behind the puzzling orbital-selective superconductivity has not been discussed in depth.